 Angela was a founder member of the commercial breakfast service TV-am in 1982 and in 1984 moved to America to work for CBS in Boston.

 She has presented a wide variety of programmes from hard news and current affairs, to quiz shows and magazine programmes for both BBC and Commercial radio and television.
-Titles include Come Dancing; Top Gear, the Antiques Roadshow, Masterteam, Crufts Championship and The Holiday Programme.
+Titles include Come Dancing; Top Gear, the Antiques Roadshow, Masterteam, Crufts Championship, Holiday Hit Squad and The Holiday Programme.

 She currently presents BBC's Rip-Off Britain and reports for The One Show on BBC One reporting from various locations across the UK.
-She also presented BBC One's Holiday Hit Squad which returned for a second series in Spring 2014.
+She also lends her voice as question master on the hit BBC One game show The Wall, with Danny Dyer – which has been commissioned for a second series..

-In 2016, Angela presented the highly acclaimed BBC One programme How to Stay Young.
-In the two part series Angela investigated into how we can keep our brains and bodies fit and healthy, by travelling the world looking into the latest scientific experiments and studies which can help to defy the ageing process.
+Angela has also presented the highly acclaimed BBC One programme How to Stay Young.
+In the first series Angela investigated how we can keep our brains and bodies fit and healthy.
+Angela also presented the second series where she investigated the latest experiments and research that could help put the brakes on the ageing process.
 Angela also presented the BBC One documentary, The Truth About Dementia, which saw her go on a very personal investigation looking into the little known brain disease.

 She remains committed to a number of charities, including the British Red Cross of which she is Vice President.
 Angela travelled to Kenya for Comic Relief and was part of the Famous, Rich and in the Slums BBC One programme.